Attorney Profile At-a-Glance

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-No. Our office represents only landlords in residential cases.
-Tenants are encouraged to google the Housing Justice Project and/or the Northwest Justice Project.
+Our office represents only landlords in residential cases.
+Residential tenants are encouraged to Google the Housing Justice Project and/or the Northwest Justice Project.

 Leave a Reply Cancel reply